 · In the sector where technology and capital use are low, the increase in demand for design products in recent years has led to the use of high-tech machines in the sector.
 Considering that the demand for design products and functional products will increase in the coming years, it is thought that businesses with a capital-intensive structure may come to the fore in the sector.
 The widespread mechanization in the sector, which currently has difficulty competing with Far Eastern manufacturers, is expected to positively affect the competitiveness of the sector.

-DIGITAL TRANSFORMATION SECTORS BOARD
+DIGITAL TECHNOLOGY SECTORS BOARD

 ENERGY AND ENVIRONMENT SECTORS BOARD